fantaz-st/marelaw/src/helpers/old/lesson-2.md

 ---
 title: "1.2.
 International Convention on Load Lines (LLC)"
 read_title: "International Convention on Load Lines (LLC)"
-slug: "lesson-1"
+slug: "lesson-2"
 estimated_hours: 2
 learning_outcomes:
-  - to establish the Convention requirements to be complied by a ship.
+  - to state the Convention requirements to be complied by a ship.
-  - to distinguish the conditions of assignment of a vessel load lines.
+  - to understand the conditions of assignment of a vessel load lines.
-  - to differentiate the factors determining the freeboards assigned to a vessel.
+  - to describe the factors determining the freeboards assigned to a vessel.
-  - to check the initial, renewal and annual surveys; coverage.
+  - to describe the initial, renewal and annual surveys; coverage.
   - to distinguish the contents of the documentation and records, to be maintained on the ship, regarding certificates, records and stability and lading information of the ship
-  - to conclude that no change should be made in the structure, equipment or other matters, once a survey has been completed.
+  - to understand that no change should be made in the structure, equipment or other matters, once a survey has been completed.
-  - to differentiate that the appropriate load lines of the ship corresponding to the season and to the zone or area, should not be submerged at any time.
+  - to understand that the appropriate load lines of the ship corresponding to the season and to the zone or area, should not be submerged at any time.
-  - to predict that when a ship is in fresh water or unit density, the appropriate load line may be submerged for the fresh water allowance.
+  - to clarify that when a ship is in fresh water or unit density, the appropriate load line may be submerged for the fresh water allowance.
-  - to establish that when a ship departs from port situated on a river or inland waters, deeper loading is permitted corresponding to the weight of bunker and all other materials to be consumed before the arrival to sea.
+  - to state that when a ship departs from port situated on a river or inland waters, deeper loading is permitted corresponding to the weight of bunker and all other materials to be consumed before the arrival to sea.
   - to distinguish the boundary between two zones or areas of a port lying.

 links: